Chart Color Schemes

 Boonah has a typical household mix, with a lower-than-average median household size

-Family households comprise 76.2% of all households, including 28.8% couples with children, 37.3% couples without children, and 9.5% single parent families.
-Non-family households account for 23.8%, with lone person households at 21.7% and group households making up 2.2%.
-The median household size is 2.5 people, smaller than the Greater Brisbane average of 2.6.
+Family households constitute 76.2% of all households, including 28.8% couples with children, 37.3% couples without children, and 9.5% single parent families.
+Non-family households account for the remaining 23.8%, with lone person households at 21.7% and group households comprising 2.2% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households